almostengr/nsbe-mp.org/docs/programs.md

 activities to foster a passion for STEM disciplines.

 For more information about Central Alabama NSBE Jr and how to get your child or student involved, please visit the [NSBE Jr. page](/nsbejr).

+## Collegiate Initiative

+NSBE Montgomery Professionals works with the Alabama State University NSBE (nsbealasu) chapter on career fair prepartion, mock interviews, and resume workshops.
+Through these efforts, we are supporting the NSBE mission to increase the number of Black engineers.

 ## Student Scholarships